cacophony-wj/licentia_black/README.md

 ##  Using Wabbajack

+The first step you need to do is login to [The Nexus](https://www.nexusmods.com) with the **GEAR** icon in the top right of _Wabbajack._ (You have a _Nexus_ account, right?)
+You will find a login button there, it functions just like the normal _Nexus_ login page does, and the "toggle" will switch over to "logged in" when you are successful.

+If you don't have _Nexus Premium_ you are probably going to wish for death before this process is over.
+None of the process will be automated, and you will have to click through hundreds of mod links and interstitial ads, all while enduring torturously slow max download speeds.
+Please, for your sanity and mine, get at least a month of _Premium._ The money you would save with a free account amounts to about three cents per hour of work clicking on links.
+You wouldn't take a job for three cents an hour would you?
+Why would you click on links for hours to save that much money?

 The download and installation process can take a very long time depending on your system specs.

 It is advised to have ALL relevant folders (for `Wabbajack.exe`, `Steam`, the modlist folder, and the downloads folder) on a solid state drive.
 Do not place any of these folders on a hard disk drive, flash drive, or external drive of any kind.
 After the list is installed, you can relocate **only** the downloads folder to such a drive (or delete it, but that may make updating difficult).